"The Queen Is Dead"

 The German LP is available in plain black or dark green vinyl

-The version of "Some Girls Are Bigger Than Others" is slightly different on original Australian pressings on CBS and Festival Records.
-The intro doesn't fade in then out as it does everywhere else.
+The version of "Some Girls Are Bigger Than Others" is slightly different on original Australia and New Zealand LP and cassette pressings on CBS and Festival Records.
+The intro doesn't fade in, out and back in the way it does everywhere else.

 The 2006 Japanese cd reissue is slipped inside a mini-replica of the original Tokuma Japan LP sleeve.
 Even the inner sleeve, obi and label are replicas of the ones from the original LP pressing.